quantumhu/testing2.0/java_setup.md

 ## macOS specific JDK setup

 These instructions outline how to add JDK 8u321 to your Eclipse installation and make it the default JDK.
 Follow similar instructions if you are using Windows.
+Java 8 is also known as Java 1.8.
+If you already have Java 8 installed, you might be able to use it as-is.

-1. Install JDK 8u321 from this [GitHub page](./java)
+1. Install JDK 8u321 from this [GitHub page](./java-installer)
 2. Open Eclipse, go to **Preferences**, go to **Java > Installed JREs**.
 3. Click **Add**.
 Click **Next**.
 4. Click on **Directory** (top right button).